 Master of Education in Curriculum and Instruction

-Carroll University's Master of Education - Curriculum and Instruction program is designed for K-12 educators who wish to enhance their classroom practice.
+Carroll University's Master of Education in Curriculum and Instruction program is designed for K-12 educators who wish to enhance their classroom practice.
 Certificate/license programs serve as areas of concentration when applied to a M.Ed. degree.
-Candidates can complete two certificate/license programs to meet the 33-credit requirement for a master degree in education.
-Alternately, candidates may choose to pair one concentration with the thesis track of core courses (EDU 601, 602, 603).
-This option is recommended for candidates who may later pursue a terminal degree.
-Depending on which certificate/license programs are applied to the M.Ed. in Curriculum and Instruction, candidates may need to enroll in elective courses to fulfill the 33-credit university requirement.
+Candidates can complete two certificate/license programs to meet the credit requirements for a master degree in education.

-The Reading Teacher program offers a supportive and interactive environment for current classroom teachers to broaden their understanding and skills related to research-based reading assessment, evaluation and instruction.
+The reading teacher program offers a supportive and interactive environment for current classroom teachers to broaden their understanding and skills related to research-based reading assessment, evaluation and instruction.
+Successful completion of this 18-credit program and the Foundations of Reading exam lead to a #316 Wisconsin Reading Teacher License.

-This program balances research and theory with practice, preparing certified teachers to nurture engaged, flexible, and deep thinking writers across all disciplines and grade levels.
+This 15-credit program balances research and theory with practice, preparing certified teachers to nurture engaged, flexible, and deep-thinking writers across all disciplines and grade levels.
+Candidates develop leadership skills to support effective writing instruction and facilitate professional growth.
+Core principles of the National Writing Project (NWP) Professional Development Program serve as the foundation for this program.

-The Adaptive Education program enables credentialed teachers to work effectively with students who have special needs.
-Candidates enrolled in this extended licensure program maintain a portfolio demonstrating how the acquired competencies apply to their particular educational context
+The Wisconsin Adaptive Education License enables credentialed teachers to work effectively with students who have special needs.
+Candidates enrolled in this extended licensure program maintain a portfolio demonstrating how the acquired competencies apply to their particular educational contexts.